 PREPARING FOR MEDIATION

 Family mediation is the most widely recommended approach for reaching property and parenting agreements in Australia.
 Professionals consistently agree that family mediation helps decrease the emotional and financial consequences of separation while achieving cost-effective, fair and equitable outcomes as good or better than the litigation process.
-However, while more cost-effective, family mediation still requires you to work with your ex-partner to discuss, negotiate, work through issues and reach an agreement during the process.
+However, while more cost-effective, family mediation still requires you to work with your ex-partner to discuss, negotiate, work through issues and reach an agreement.

 At Adelaide Family Mediation, our experienced family mediators find that prepared clients have a more realistic and better experience.
 We advise you to take the time needed to understand what is expected and thoroughly prepare for your mediation.

 Ensuring you are in the right headspace is just as important as ensuring that you have collected all the documentation that you might need.
 Read through the 'Preparing for Mediation' workbook, as there might be things that you haven't even thought of that could come up during mediation.
 Whether emotionally, logistically, strategically or practically.

 Ensure that you have realistic expectations regarding timeframes.
 While it is great to resolve everything in one session, this sometimes isn't possible.
 Some clients will need to come back more than once to reach a complete agreement.
 Resolving the matters as quickly as possible is ideal; however, sometimes, taking your time will deliver a more considered outcome leading to fewer issues moving forward.
 If this is frustrating, remember that court could take years.
 By being realistic about your timeframes, you can avoid being unprepared and spending time and money needlessly.